The Best Toothpaste for 2020

 Fluoride isn’t the only ingredient that remineralizes teeth.
 Two other positive minerals to keep an eye out for are calcium and phosphate.

 Specifically, you’ll want to look in the ingredient list for “calcium phosphate”.
-This mineral duo, along with fluoride provide the essential building blocks for healthy enamel.
+This mineral duo, along with fluoride provides the essential building blocks for healthy enamel.
 When calcium, phosphate, and fluoride are dissolved in your saliva, they form a potent healing brew.

 Teeth that make contact with saliva rich in minerals will soak in those minerals to help build new enamel.
 That’s why adequate mineral intake and saliva production is important for healthy teeth and why patients with low mineral intake or dry mouth have a much higher likelihood of developing dental caries and tooth decay.